mjhea0/node-workshop/lessons/04-node-intro.md

 1. One language on the client and server
 1. Huge community!
-1. Async out-of-the-box, which is great for web development
+1. Async out-of-the-box, which is great for web development - why?
 1. Great for JSON APIs, I/O (not so great for CPU-intensive apps)

 ## Basic Examples